 Infographics can make attractive wall displays in the ITGS classroom, and often provide a quick-glance overview of a topic which is useful for revision or discussion prompting.
 Here are six ITGS-related infographics covering a range of topics and strands in the ITGS syllabus, from Business and Employment to the Environment, Healthcare, and hardware.
+You can find many more infographics on our ITGS Pinterest page.

 Pain and Productivity in Today’s Workplace